SUNW4VE/ChromaFire/README.md

 HELP WANTED:
 ------------------------------------------------------------------
-- Integrate low-level mouse/keyboard hooks into ChromaFire to block native toggle inputs from going through
+- Integrate low-level mouse/keyboard hooks into ChromaFire to block native toggle inputs from sending through

 How it works:
 ------------------------------------------------------------------